erachelson/RLclass_MVA/docs/index.md

 ## Syllabus

 This class aims at providing a comprehensive and modern introduction to reinforcement learning concepts and algorithms.
+It endeavors to provide a solid formal basis on foundational notions of reinforcement learning (MDP modeling, convergence properties of dynamic programming and stochastic gradient descent, stochastic bandits, etc.), in order to move in a principled manner towards state-of-the-art algorithms (including deep RL ones).
-It is structured around several chapters, each covered in a separate notebook.
+The class is structured around a series of chapters, each covered in an independent notebook.

-Chapter 0: Reinforcement Learning class introduction; key intuitions
+**Chapter 0: Reinforcement Learning class introduction; key intuitions**
+Class rules, general definition of RL, position in the ML landscape, first elements of vocabulary.
-Chapter 1: Modeling sequential decision problems with Markov Decision Processes
+**Chapter 1: Modeling sequential decision problems with Markov Decision Processes**
+MDP definition, policies and value functions, definition of optimality, state distributions, horizon.
-Chapter 2: Characterizing value functions: the Bellman equations
+**Chapter 2: Characterizing value functions: the Bellman equations**
+State-action value functions, dynamic programming evaluation and optimality Bellman equations, value iteration, (modified) policy iteration, asynchronous dynamic programming, linear programming.
-Chapter 3: Learning value functions
+**Chapter 3: Learning value functions**
+Approximate value and policy iteration, AVI as a series of supervised learning problems, stochastic gradient descent for AVI, temporal difference methods, Q-learning, fitted Q-iteration.
+Overview of key intrinsic challenges in RL.
-Chapter 4: Deep Q-Networks
+**Chapter 4: Deep Q-Networks**
+Neural network architecture for value functions, DQN, improvements on DQN.
-Chapter 5: Continuous actions in DQN algorithms
+**Chapter 5: Continuous actions in DQN algorithms**
+From DDPG to SAC.
-Chapter 6: Direct policy search and policy gradient methods
+**Chapter 6: Direct policy search and policy gradient methods**
+Policy gradient theorem, REINFORCE, A2C, PPO, evolutionary RL.
-TBC: chapters on bandits, exploration, MCTS and alphaGo
+**additional chapters on bandits, exploration, MCTS and alphaGo**
+TBC

 ## Class material